The Complete Study Material for IAS Exam: A Guide to Crack the Civil Services Examination

-UPSC exam is synonymous with a vast syllabus.
-In such a case it is very important for a student to choose the right study material.
-Choosing the right study material plays an important role in cracking the exam and securing a post in the prestigious IAS.
+UPSC syllabus is synonymous with the word vast.
+In such a case it is very important for an IAS aspirant to choose the right study material.
+Choosing the right and complete study material for IAS plays an important role in cracking and securing a post in the prestigious IAS exam.

-As I always say, it is important to know what not to study than what to study in this exam.
+It is more important to know what not to study than what to study for this exam.
 For this reason, your source of books has to be authentic.
-The best way to decide on the study material is to refer a person who has gone through the process of the exam or someone who has cleared the exam.
+The best way to decide on the study material is to refer to a person who has gone through the process of the exam or someone who has cleared the exam.

 Such mentors can help you get the booklist right.
-Since I have attempted the exam and reached the interview stage, I think I am fairly competent to give you my take on the study material to refer to UPSC.
-However, my focus will be more on the NCERTs to read as this forms the base of your UPSC preparation.
+As suggested by many experts, here you will get to know more on the NCERTs to read as this forms the base of your UPSC preparation.

-Some standard NCERTs books for UPSC preparation to refer are:
+Some Standard NCERTs Books for UPSC Syllabus Preparation to Refer

 Apart from these the other books to read are Indian Polity by Laxmikant, A Brief History of Modern History by Spectrum publication, Indian Economy by Ramesh Singh.
 Apart from these static books, the focus should be more on Current Affairs.